spagettikod/migrator/README.md

 # Migrator
-Tool to run SQL migrations from your Go application.
-It supports upgrading and downgrading of your database.
+Package to run SQL migrations from within your Go application.
+It supports upgrading and downgrading your database.

 Supported databases:
 * **SQLite** (tested on version 3)